Subscribe anywhere you listen to podcasts.

 Do not use Email to Mass Email

 If you didn’t know – you cannot use Gmail/ Yahoo / Your Email to send mass emails.
-If you do this, you will get very low deliverability.
-That means no one will actually GET your email.
-Much less read it.
-The reasons are technical – but trust us, there is a reason you need to use an email marketing service.
+If you do this, you will earn yourself a terrible reputation which means death to your deliverability.

-I know there has been a lot of buzz lately for Flodesk and I naturally get my mama bear protective mode tickled when that happens.
-I don’t want anyone taking advantage of my wonderful blogging friends.
+I know there has been a lot of buzz lately for Flodesk and I naturally get my mama bear mode tickled when that happens.
+I don’t want anyone taking advantage of my content creator friends and clients.
+And when everyone is an affiliate for something – it is often the result of an excellent profit, not so much a great product.
 So I did some digging.

 The result is this post.
 As with most things, there are Pro’s and Con’s to each choice – so read through and find the one that works for you.
 HINT: the email marketing co that I use will likely not be the best choice for you if you have lots of subscribers!